sjkrieg/dge/README.md

 python dge.py dat/air -a 1 -k 1 -l 1 -e 50
 python dge.py dat/air -a 1 -k 1 -l 1 -n 64 1 -e 50
 ```

+## Using your own data
+1. One network file for each k, located at {INFPREFIX}{k}.txt (e.g. dat/toy1.txt).
+These must be provided in a weighted edgelist format delimited by a space.
+Node IDs can be strings or integers.
+2. For the node classification task, a list of node labels in .csv format located at {INFPREFIX}\_labels.csv.
+The values in first column must match the node labels in the first order graph, e.g. toy1.txt.
+The .csv file must contain a column called "Label" that has a non-missing value for every node in the first-order graph.
+There can be any number of classes and the labels can be integers or strings.